Bajron/composeit/README.md

 [always uppercase](https://docs.python.org/3/library/os.html#os.environ)!
 This may lead to some unexpected expansions if your variables are not all uppercase.

-## Thanks
+## python-dotenv

 [`python-dotenv`](https://github.com/theskumar/python-dotenv)
 was a great example of setting up a Python project for me.

 Loading environment and variable expansion uses its implementation.

 I did not have patience to wait for my proposals there.
 This package uses my fork of the package. https://github.com/Bajron/python-dotenv/tree/v1.1.0

-For this reason separate virtual environment or `pipx` is recommended to avoid a versioning clash.
+For this reason separate virtual environment or `pipx` is recommended to avoid a version clash.

-## Why?
+## Why another tool?

 I wanted to organize a couple of processes on Windows, but I could not find a package that does that.